wanghaisheng/responsive-landing-page-starter/content/blog/en/re-building-a-“dead”-tech-community.md

 Fast forward to 2022, and a few weeks ago I attended the first in-person [Israel.rb](https://www.facebook.com/groups/272757750683415) meetup.
 There were 2 amazing talks, food and drinks at a gorgeous office, Ruby job openings, and 30+ very much alive Rubyists.

-So what happened in between?
+So what happened in-between?
 I helped build the community (with two amazing co-organizers!) that I so desperately wanted.
-So let’s celebrate this milestone with some thoughts, observations, and hopefully lessons for someone somewhere.
+So let’s celebrate this milestone with some thoughts, observations, and hopefully lessons for someone, somewhere.

 ![](https://cdn-images-1.medium.com/max/1200/1*yDO_w6fZlY4TCd_Cv5BTrg.png)